malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     Truth table could be used to represent position of qubit on Bloch sphere instead of representing a bits logical value which would allow implementation of Hadamard and phase gates.
-This would result in massive truth tables and as such, the best approach would be to determine annealer encodings of single gates and from those, find a way to create a lump annealer encoding as a composite of these.
+This would result in massive truth tables and as such, the best approach would be to determine annealer embeddings of single gates and from those, find a way to create a lump annealer encoding as a composite of these.

    	                   theta bits <---,-,     ,-,---> phi bits